Brow71189/experimental/nionswift_plugin/nion_experimental_4dtools/README.md

 * Spectrum: Region displayed in the "frame average" data item.
 It is used to select the area of the detector that contains the actuals spectrum data.
 It is possible to crop the spectra in energy (x-) direction  with this region.
 In this case, the plug-in will use the same energy range for spectrum and top and bottom dark area, i.e. the energy range of the two dark areas is ignored (but not their y-range).
 * Top/Bottom dark area: Regions displayed in the "frame average" data item.
 They are used to specify the areas of the detector that contain the data used for dark subtraction.
 The data in "top dark area" will be subtracted from the top part of the spectrum and the data in "bottom dark area" from the bottom part of the spectrum.
 If the whole part of the spectrum lies above the center of the detector, the "bottom dark area" is ignored (and the other way around).
-* Camera center: In case the center of the detector is not the center of the frames of the dataset you can specify the position of the center here (if you type set it to 0 this would mean that the center is at the very top of the frames).
-This parameter defaults to -1, which will assume that the center of the frames is also the center of the detector.
-NOTE: Due to a visual bug in Swift the field that is located on the right side of the slider might not be visible.
-If you want to type a number for this parameter you can open the "Edit Computation" panel by clicking on "Edit..." in the Inspector and type a number in there.
-* Bin spectra to 1D: Checkbox in the Inspector panel.
+* Bin spectra to 1D: Checkbox in the Computation panel.
 When checked, the output of the plug-in will be a 3D data item with all spectra binned in y-direction.
-* Gain image uuid: Field in the Inspector panel.
-When it contains a valid data item UUID, this will be used as the gain image for the dataset (applied after dark subtraction but before binning, if enabled).
-You can get the UUID for a selected data item by clicking Edit -> Copy item uuid or by pressing Ctrl + Shift + U.
+* Gain mode: Drop-down menu in the Computation panel.
+Defaults to "auto" which means the gain image referenced by the camera plug-in will be used.
+When set to "custom", the user can drop a data item in the gain image drag-and-drop area (see below) which will then be used.
+The shape of the gain image provided has to match the shape of the individual images in the dataset in this case.
+Gain mode can also be set to "off", in which case no gain correction will be applied.
+* Gain image: Drag-and-drop area in the Computation panel.
+The image contained in this field will be used as gain image if "gain mode" is set to "custom".
+Clicking on the "Clear" button next to the drag-and-drop area removes the current image from it.

 Screenshot: